-If a DRAM write request is initiated by clocking /RE while W/R, /CAL, /WE, and /F are high, the EDRAM will compare the new row address to the LRR address latch (an 11-bit address latch loaded on each /RE active read miss cycle).
+If a DRAM write request is initiated by clocking /RE while W/R and /F are high, the EDRAM will compare the new row address to the LRR address latch (an 11-bit address latch loaded on each /RE active read).
 If the row address matches, the EDRAM will write data to both the DRAM array and selected SRAM cache simultaneously to maintain coherency.
-The write address and data are posted to the DRAM as soon as the column address is latched by bringing /CAL low and the write data is latched by bringing /WE low.
-The write address and data can be latched very quickly after the fall of /RE(t{RAH} + t{ASC} for the column address and t{DS} for the data).
+The write address and data are posted to the DRAM as soon as the column address is latched by bringing /CAL low and the write data is latched by bringing /WE low (both /CAL and /WE must be high when initiating the write cycle with the falling edge of /RE).
+The write address and data can be latched very quickly after the fall of /RE (t{RAH} + t{ASC} for the column address and t{DS} for the data).
 During a write burst sequence, the second write data can be posted at time t{RSW} after /RE.
-Subsequent writes within a page can occur with write cycle time t{PC}.
+Subsequent writes within a page can occur with write cycle time tpc.
 With /G enabled and /WE disabled, it is possible to perform cache read operations while the /RE is activated in write hit mode.
-This allows read-modify-write, write-verify, or random read-write sequences within the page with 12ns cycle times (the first read cannot complete until after time t{RAC2}).
-At the end of a write sequence (after /CAL and /WE are brought high and t{RE} is satisfied), /RE can be brought high to precharge the memory.
-It is possible to perform
+This allows read-modify-